Welcome to Positive Changes Counseling Center.

 Philip works with teens and adults.

-Philip's fifteen years of experience in the mental health field spans community mental programs, specialized academic programs as well as in private practice.
+Philip's twenty years of experience in the mental health field spans community mental programs, specialized academic programs as well as in private practice.
 Philip incorporates his goal of cultivating self-compassion, character resiliency and spiritual strength in his approach as a therapist.
 Philip's experiences working with clients struggling with life challenges allows him to meld many styles of interventions into his therapeutic approach.
 His focus of guiding clients to consider a compassionate, loving relationship with themselves is evident as he incorporates aspects of Trauma Informed, Cognitive Behavioral Therapy (CBT), Person Centered Therapy, Acceptance Commitment Therapy (ACT), EMDR, Mindfulness and other interactive, collaborative approaches to meet each client's needs.
 Philip's interests and experiences include working with individuals who are trauma survivors; individuals struggling with mood disorders; depression; anxiety; self-harm; LGBTQ and gender orientation; grief/loss; development differences; disordered eating behaviors; self esteem/body image difficulties; dysfunctional family dynamics; peer relationships and social skills challenges.
 Additionally, Philip enjoys working with individuals who incorporate physical activity into their lives, or hope to include movement and fitness into their self-care plan.

 Philip sees clients Mondays, Tuesdays, Wednesdays and Thursdays.